Professor Nerilie Abram

 Image from ice core drilling on James Ross Island, Antarctica, 2008

-- I am also able to offer research supervision for undergraduate students wishing to complete third year Special Topics (EMSC3050) or Honours year (EMSC4005) research projects.
+- I am able to offer research supervision for undergraduate students wishing to complete third year Special Topics (EMSC3050) or Honours year (EMSC4005) research projects.